Sandy0818/Dance-Arcade/README.md

 # Dance-Arcade
-A machine learning game where the model detects human feet
+A machine learning game where the object detection model detects human feet at a constant pace while musi plays in the background.

+# Repository Struture

+Main branch consists all files required to run the project.

+Remaining branches consist of code to either train various models considered for the project or the code create data set for training and validation of models.

 # SETTING UP OF PROJECT ON LOCAL SYSTEM